RHInception/re-docs/components/recore.rst

 A trigger step is added into a deployment only when all the defined criteria match.
 When multiple ``WHEN`` conditions are present, the ``WHEN`` expression is treated as a boolean AND statement.

+Step triggers are defined outside of the main settings file.
+Set the value of the ``TRIGGERS`` parameter to the path of your triggers file.

 Syntax for defining triggers follows the following pattern: